 If you want to keep it smaller, repot every other year.
 Like most palms, ponytail palms will thrive when slightly underpotted.

 The ponytail is basically a "plant it and forget it" kind of plant, providing it has enough light to thrive and somewhat steady water throughout the growing season.
-Because this an arid plant by nature, periods of dryness are not deadly for an established plant.
+Because this is an arid plant by nature, periods of dryness are not deadly for an established plant.
 As with all palms, ponytail palms should never be top-trimmed, and they will respond wonderfully to a consistent feeding program in the growing season.
 Keep in mind, though, that the ponytail palm is an extremely slow-growing plant, so don't expect your desktop plant to transform into a corner specimen in one or two growing seasons.